fizker/fzkes/readme.md

 It can take the following options:

-- notify: A function to notify whenever the fake is called.
+- `notify`: A function to notify whenever the fake is called.
 It is called as `function(error, returnValue)`, where `error` is whatever the callback threw, and `returnValue` is what the callback returned.
 If `async` is false, the fake will return whatever the `notify` function returns.

   This option is also perfect for [mocha][mocha] style async handlers.
-- returns: A value to return whenever the fake is called.
+- `returns`: A value to return whenever the fake is called.
 This takes presedence over the return-value of `notify`, but exceptions still triumph.
-- now: A flag that determines if the action should occur for future calls or for the first unhandled call.
+- `now`: A flag that determines if the action should occur for future calls or for the first unhandled call.
 This will throw if the fake have no unhandled calls.
-- async: A flag determining if the callback should be called immediately or in the next tick (which would simulate an async call).
+- `async`: A flag determining if the callback should be called immediately or in the next tick (which would simulate an async call).
-- arg: The argument to call.
+- `arg`: The argument to call.
 This can be the parameter index (0-n), `'first'` or `'last'`.
 It defaults to `'last'`.
-- arguments: An array of the arguments to pass to the callback.
+- `arguments`: An array of the arguments to pass to the callback.

 Examples follow: